linalg_state_type

 The linalg_state_type derived type

 A similarly named generic interface, linalg_state_type, is provided to allow the developer to create diagnostic messages and raise error flags easily.
-The call starts with an error flag or the location of the event, and is followed by an arbitrary list of integer, real, complex or character variables.
+The call starts with an error flag or the location of the event and is followed by an arbitrary list of integer, real, complex, or character variables.
 Numeric variables may be provided as either scalars or rank-1 (array) inputs.

 Type-bound procedures

-The following convenience type-bound procedures are provided: - print() returns an allocatable character string containing state location, message, and error flag; - print_message() returns an allocatable character string containing the state message; - ok() returns a logical flag that is .true. in case of successful state (flag==LINALG_SUCCESS); - error() returns a logical flag that is .true. in case of error state (flag/=LINALG_SUCCESS).
+The following convenience type-bound procedures are inherited from state_type and available: - print() returns an allocatable character string containing state location, message, and error flag; - print_message() returns an allocatable character string containing the state message; - ok() returns a logical flag that is .true. in case of successful state (flag==LINALG_SUCCESS); - error() returns a logical flag that is .true. in case of an error state (flag/=LINALG_SUCCESS).

 Status